intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

-# PPML User Guide
+# Privacy Preserving Machine Learning (PPML) User Guide

-## 1. Privacy Preserving Machine Learning
+## 1. Introduction
 Protecting privacy and confidentiality is critical for large-scale data analysis and machine learning.
-BigDL ***PPML*** combines various low level hardware and software security technologies (e.g., Intel SGX, LibOS such as Graphene and Occlum, Federated Learning, etc.), so that users can continue to apply standard Big Data and AI technologies (such as Apache Spark, Apache Flink, Tensorflow, PyTorch, etc.) without sacrificing privacy.
+BigDL ***PPML*** combines various low-level hardware and software security technologies (e.g., [Intel® Software Guard Extensions (Intel® SGX)](https://www.intel.com/content/www/us/en/architecture-and-technology/software-guard-extensions.html#:~:text=Intel%C2%AE%20SGX%20allows%20user,level%20of%20control%20and%20protection.), [Library Operating System (LibOS)](https://events19.linuxfoundation.org/wp-content/uploads/2017/12/Library-OS-is-the-New-Container-Why-is-Library-OS-A-Better-Option-for-Compatibility-and-Sandboxing-Chia-Che-Tsai-UC-Berkeley.pdf) such as [Graphene](https://www.usenix.org/conference/atc17/technical-sessions/presentation/tsai) and [Occlum](https://github.com/occlum/occlum), Federated Learning, etc.), so that users can continue to apply standard Big Data and AI technologies (such as Apache Spark, Apache Flink, Tensorflow, PyTorch, etc.) without sacrificing privacy.

 ## 1.1 PPML for Big Data AI
 BigDL provides a distributed PPML platform for protecting the *end-to-end Big Data AI pipeline* (from data ingestion, data analysis, all the way to machine learning and deep learning).
-In particular, it extends the single-node [Trusted Execution Environment](https://en.wikipedia.org/wiki/Trusted_execution_environment) to provide a *Trusted Cluster Environment*, so as to run unmodified Big Data analysis and ML/DL programs in a secure fashion on (private or public) cloud:
+In particular, it extends the single-node [Trusted Execution Environment](https://en.wikipedia.org/wiki/Trusted_execution_environment) to provide a *Trusted Cluster Environment*, so as to run unmodified Big Data analysis and ML/DL programs in a secure fashion on a (private or public) cloud:

  * Compute and memory protected by SGX Enclaves
- * Network communication protected by remote attestation and TLS
+ * Network communication protected by remote attestation and [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security)
  * Storage (e.g., data and model) protected by encryption
- * Optional federated learning support
+ * Optional Federated Learning support

-That is, even when the program runs in an untrusted cloud environment, all the data and models are protected (e.g., using encryption) on disk and network, and the compute and memory are also protected using SGX Enclaves, so as to preserve the confidentiality and privacy during data analysis and machine learning.
+That is, even when the program runs in an untrusted cloud environment, all the data and models are protected (e.g., using encryption) on disk and network, and the compute and memory are also protected using SGX Enclaves, so as to preserve confidentiality and privacy during data analysis and machine learning.

 In the current release, two types of trusted Big Data AI applications are supported:

-1. Big Data analytics and ML/DL (supporting [Apache Spark](https://spark.apache.org/) and [BigDL](https://github.com/intel-analytics/BigDL))
+1. Big Data analytics and ML/DL (supporting Apache Spark and BigDL)
-2. Realtime compute and ML/DL (supporting [Apache Flink](https://flink.apache.org/) and BigDL [Cluster Serving](https://www.usenix.org/conference/opml20/presentation/song))
+2. Realtime compute and ML/DL (supporting Apache Flink and [BigDL Cluster Serving](https://www.usenix.org/conference/opml20/presentation/song))

 ## 2. Trusted Big Data Analytics and ML
-With the trusted Big Data analytics and ML/DL support, users can run standard Spark data analysis (such as Spark SQL, Dataframe, MLlib, etc.) and distributed deep learning (using BigDL) in a secure and trusted fashion.
+With the trusted Big Data analytics and Machine Learning(ML)/Deep Learning(DL) support, users can run standard Spark data analysis (such as Spark SQL, Dataframe, Spark MLlib, etc.) and distributed deep learning (using BigDL) in a secure and trusted fashion.

 ### 2.1 Prerequisite

-Download scripts and dockerfiles from [this link](https://github.com/intel-analytics/BigDL).
+Download scripts and dockerfiles from [here](https://github.com/intel-analytics/BigDL).
 And do the following commands:
 ```bash
 cd BigDL/ppml/
 ```

 1. Install SGX Driver

-    Please check if the current HW processor supports [SGX](https://www.intel.com/content/www/us/en/support/articles/000028173/processors/intel-core-processors.html).
+    Please check if the current processor supports SGX from [here](https://www.intel.com/content/www/us/en/support/articles/000028173/processors/intel-core-processors.html).
 Then, enable SGX feature in BIOS.
 Note that after SGX is enabled, a portion of memory will be assigned to SGX (this memory cannot be seen/used by OS and other applications).

     Check SGX driver with `ls /dev | grep sgx`.
-If SGX driver is not installed, please install [SGX DCAP driver](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/driver/linux):
+If SGX driver is not installed, please install SGX Data Center Attestation Primitives driver from [here](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/driver/linux):

     ```bash
     cd scripts/